HSBC UK: Other brands

 As a result of the Household acquisition, the UK group gained expertise allowing it to enter joint ventures and contracts with more high street names, such as taking over Marks and Spencer's financial division, now M&S Bank, on a partnership basis in 2004 and the John Lewis Partnership Card contract.

+Along with Barclays Bank, HSBC UK Bank plc owns 50% of Vaultex UK Limited, a bulk cash processing company and member of the Bank of England's Note Circulation Scheme, which handles all bulk cash processing for both banks.

-On March 13, 2023, after a bidding process, it was announced that HSBC UK had agreed to acquire Silicon Valley Bank UK for £1 in a rescue deal, at no cost to the taxpayer and with depositors fully protected.
+On March 13, 2023, after a bidding process, it was announced that HSBC UK had agreed to acquire Silicon Valley Bank's UK subsidiary for £1 in a rescue deal, at no cost to the taxpayer and with depositors fully protected.
+The subsidiary was renamed HSBC Innovation Bank Limited and trades under the HSBC Innovation Banking brand.

 Controversy

 Withdrawal of graduate overdrafts

 In July 2007, HSBC suddenly withdrew its interest-free overdrafts for graduates.
 Students graduating that year discovered that they were to face unexpected bills of up to £140 a year.
 Students mobilised protests using the social networking website Facebook and in August, HSBC reversed their policy, freezing overdraft charges to recent graduates and pledging to repay charges deducted in August while holding talks with the National Union of Students.